TCHouseOwl/sevenconceptsmedia.github.io/about.md

 <!-- Footer with affiliate disclosure -->
 <footer class="site-footer">
 <p class="affiliate-disclosure">
-As an Amazon associate we earn from qualifying purchases and monitor reviews to identify and provide more titles that appeal to you.
-More importantly, our available titles are always ready.
+As an Amazon associate, we earn from qualifying purchases and monitor reviews to identify and provide more media that appeals to you.
+More importantly, our available media are always ready.
 </p>
 </footer>